dionsnoeijen/dionsnoeijen.nl/_posts/2020-02-22-managing-time.markdown

 ---

 <div class="larger">
 I am the worst at managing my time.
 You see, I don't have a lot if spare time to work on my personal projects.
 But the time that I have I find hard to manage efficiently!
 I'm mostly driven by a gut feeling.
-A surge of inspiration that may last for a time period ranging for an hour, to even a couple weeks.
+A surge of inspiration that may last for a time period ranging from one hour, to a couple weeks.
 But never enough to bring the project to an end.
 I already learned some tricks to handle that.
 But still, I suck at prioritizing.
 This leaves me with a lot(!) of unfinished projects.
 In fact, I never finished a significant project.
 So how do I intend to change that, so my node based programming interface sees the light of day any time in the future?
 </div>

 ## How much time do I have?